-- [12] The Complainant introduced the subject property by reviewing its location, general physical characteristics, the current assessment and the current assessment parameters used to arrive at the assessment amount.
-At issue for the complainant are four items: rental rate, parking rate, capitalization rate and building vacancy.
-The building is classified A for assessment purposes and is located in DT2. - [13] The current assessment is based on \$26 per square foot which is the rate for all buildings classified A in the DT1 and DT2 assessment economic zones.
-The complainant is requesting that \$24 per square foot is a more appropriate rate.
+[12] The Complainant introduced the subject property by reviewing its location, general physical characteristics, the current assessment and the current assessment parameters used to arrive at the assessment amount.
+At issue for the complainant are four items: rental rate, parking rate and capitalization rate.
+The building is classified A minus (A-) for assessment purposes and is located in DT2.

+[13] The current assessment is based on \$24 per square foot which is the rate for all buildings classified A minus (A-) in the DT1 and DT2 assessment economic zones.
+The Complainant is taking the position that \$22 per square foot is a more appropriate rate.
 In support of the request, the Complainant presented the rent roll for the building and a detailed office rent analysis.
-The analysis reviewed rental rates from different perspectives such as 12 months vs. 6 months, full floors only and outliers removed.
-The conclusion drawn by the complainant (C1, p.
-49 id in rental analysis) that rental rates for this kind of property over a 12 month period should be \$23.68 per square foot while over a 6 month period the rate is \$23.55 per square foot.
+The analysis reviewed rental rates from different perspectives such as 12 months vs. 6 months, full floors only and with outliers removed.
+The conclusion drawn by the Complainant (C1, p55 id in rental analysis) that rental rates for this kind of property over a 12 month period should be \$22.09 per square foot while over a 6 month period the rate is \$21.43 per square foot.
 The Complainant took exception with the City's approach of using rates based on a 6 month analysis.
-In addition, a differentiation between DT1 and DT2 should be implemented in terms of office rental rates as the differential between the 2 zones is significant. - [14] The net rental parking rate applied to the property's assessment is based on \$475 per
+In addition, a differentiation between DT1 and DT2 should be implemented in terms of office rental rates as the differential between the two sub market areas is significant.

-- stall.
+[14] The net rental parking rate applied to the property's assessment is based on \$475 per stall.
 The Complainant requested that a more appropriate rate is \$ 425.
 An analysis was presented which provided a summary of typical downtown parking rates, the differential between DT1 and DT2 for similar buildings.
-The 2013 City of Calgary'Parking Study was reviewed as well as the Cresa Partners Survey on typical 2012 downtown parking rates were reviewed.
+The 2013 City of Calgary Parking Study was reviewed as well as the Cresa Partners Survey on typical 2012 downtown parking rates were reviewed.
 Comparisons to class B and C buildings in various downtown zones were outlined and analysed for comparison purposes.
-The conclusion drawn by the Complainant that parking rates for class A buildings in DT2 are about \$ 50 per stall less than the assessment rate applied by the City. - The subject building assessment has a capitalization rate applied of 6%.
-The Complainant indicated that should a new office rental rate (\$24 per square foot) be applied that this could impact the capitalization rate.
+The conclusion drawn by the Complainant that parking rates for A minus (A-) buildings in DT2 are about \$ 50 per stall less than the assessment rate applied by the City.

+[15] The subject building assessment has a capitalization rate applied of 6%.
+The Complainant indicated that should a new office rental rate (\$22 per square foot) be applied that this could impact the capitalization rate.
 General background information was provided by means of market reports prepared by Colliers International and CB Richard Ellis.
 The City of Calgary's 2013 capitalization rate analysis was reviewed in detail.
-The Complainant's analysis (C2) showed that capitalization rates were minimally impacted by a change of net office rental rates as such the capitalization rate of 6% is acceptable. - [16] In rebuttal, the Complainant presented an analysis with regard to the capitalization rate and a number of "corrections" were outlined.
+The Complainant's analysis (C2) showed that capitalization rates were minimally impacted by a change of net office rental rates as such the capitalization rate of 6% is acceptable.

+[16] In rebuttal, the Complainant presented an analysis with regard to the capitalization rate and a number of "corrections" were outlined.
 This resulted in a weighted average of 5.89% for the capitalization rate.
 It was indicated that the corrected rate was not significant enough for the Complainant to request a change.
 A number of previous MGB and ARB decisions were reviewed for the Board's consideration.